Cancel anytime

 History and Background

-Cooper Standard was founded in 1917 as the Standard Products Company.
-Initially focused on automotive components, it evolved through acquisitions and organic growth to become a leading global supplier of systems and components for the automotive industry.
+Cooper Standard was founded in 1917 as the Standard Products Company in Cleveland, Ohio.
+Initially focused on manufacturing automotive parts, it evolved into a leading global supplier of systems and components for the automotive industry.
+Key milestones include numerous acquisitions and expansions into new markets and product lines.

 Core Business Areas

-- Fuel and Brake Delivery Systems: Produces fuel and brake delivery systems, including fuel lines, vapor lines, and brake lines, which are critical for vehicle safety and performance.
+- Fuel and Brake Delivery Systems: Includes fuel lines, vapor lines, and brake lines for automotive applications.

 Leadership and Structure